ColleSerre/SchoolArchives/English/The Tempest.md

 Antonio could have realised that the region needed to be ruled while Prospero was busy studying occult arts and took the job as Duke of Milan.

-King Alonso and antonio plotted against Prospero
+King Alonso and Antonio plotted against Prospero
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3NTM5NDYyMSwtMTUwMTYxMzI4MCwtNT
+eyJoaXN0b3J5IjpbLTE2MzIwNDg4NjcsLTE1MDE2MTMyODAsLT
-Y4OTAwNjQwXX0=
+U2ODkwMDY0MF19
 -->